LIVECamera-checked plates, every dinner service

 Right plates pass in silence.
 A miss raises a quiet overlay: what was expected, what was seen, one tap to flag.

-AyeQ component detection on a burger plate at Seneca: french fries, pickle, ketchup and bun each detected with a confidence score; four for four, plate cleared
+AyeQ component detection on a burger plate at Seneca: french fries, pickle, ketchup and bun each masked and scored; four for four, plate cleared Fig. 02 · Component check

 ▸ Every component on the plate, named and scored.
 Four for four.